DTaksta/icondownloader/README.md

 NodeJS, ECMA6 program that downloads all png images from a static url - 'https://www.iconfinder.com/iconsets/social-media-2070'.
-Image types can be configured, and the url as well.

 *********************Pre-requisites****************
 Install NodeJS and the dependencies as listed in package.json